Top Ten Requirements to Manage Quality

 7. Business intelligence for product and quality data

-8. Granular security model and electronic signatures (21 CFR Part 11)
+8. The granular security model and electronic signatures (21 CFR Part 11)

 9. History of trouble-free validation (if needed)

 10. Ease of use and ease of implementation